 Our primary sources of liquidity are our existing cash and cash equivalents, cash provided by operating activities and borrowings under our Senior Secured Credit Facility.
-As of March 31, 2020, we had cash and cash equivalents of \$15.5 million and total outstanding indebtedness of \$17.7 million, including \$15.0 million under our Senior Secured Credit Facility.
+As of June 30, 2020, we had cash and cash equivalents of \$31.3 million and total outstanding indebtedness of \$21.4 million, including \$15.0 million under our Senior Secured Credit Facility.
 The Senior Secured Credit Facility consists of revolving credit facilities in aggregate principal amount of \$75.0 million.
 On March 31, 2020, we borrowed an additional \$5.0 million under our Senior Secured Credit Facility to fund severance costs associated with reductions in force in response to the actual and projected decline in demand for our products and services as a result of a decline in market conditions primarily related to the COVID-19 pandemic.
-As of March 31, 2020, due to limits imposed by certain financial covenants, the total amount available to be drawn was an additional \$11.7 million, which is significantly less than the \$75.0 million lender commitments under our Senior Secured Credit Facility.
-The amount available may further decline if our business continues to be adversely impacted by a decline in market conditions primarily related to the COVID-19 pandemic.
-Our principal liquidity needs have been, and are expected to continue to be, capital expenditures, working capital, debt service and potential mergers and acquisitions.
+See "Note 9.
+Severance and Other Termination Benefits" of our unaudited condensed consolidated financial statements for additional details.
+We were in compliance with our debt covenants at June 30, 2020.
+We believe that our cash on hand, cash flows from operations and potential borrowings under our Senior Secured Credit Facility (as amended) will be sufficient to fund our capital expenditure and liquidity requirements for the next twelve months.
+On August 6, 2020, we entered into an amendment to our Senior Secured Credit Facility which, among other changes, reduced the lender commitments in the U.S. under our Senior Secured Credit Facility to \$25.0 million and further limited the amount we may borrow dependent on a borrowing base calculated based on eligible receivables.
+See -Financing Arrangements for a description of the amendment.
+We repaid the \$15.0 million outstanding under the Senior Secured Credit Facility in connection with the Amendment and our borrowing base under the Senior Secured Credit Facility at the time of close was \$2.7 million.
+The amount available to be drawn under the Senior Secured Credit Facility may further decline from current levels, including as a result of reductions in our borrowing base or a springing financial covenant, if our business continues to be adversely impacted by a decline in market conditions primarily related to the COVID-19 pandemic.
+Our principal liquidity needs have been, and are expected to continue to be, capital expenditures, working capital, severance payments, debt service and potential mergers and acquisitions.

-Our capital expenditures for the three months ended March 31, 2020 and 2019 were \$0.5 million and \$3.0 million, respectively.
-We plan to incur approximately \$2.5 million to \$4.0 million in capital expenditures during 2020, which includes capital expenditures related to (i) additional machining capacity at Repeat Precision, (ii) machinery and equipment utilized in manufacturing and engineering, (iii) additional equipment to support our tracer diagnostics services and (iv) leasehold improvements associated with operations facilities.
+Our capital expenditures for the six months ended June 30, 2020 and 2019 were \$0.7 million and \$4.4 million, respectively.
+We plan to incur approximately \$2.0 million to \$3.0 million in capital expenditures during 2020, which includes capital expenditures related to (i) additional machining capacity at Repeat Precision, (ii) machinery and equipment utilized in manufacturing and engineering, (iii) additional equipment to support our tracer diagnostics services and (iv) leasehold improvements associated with operations facilities.
+We expect to generate proceeds from the sale of property and equipment of at least \$0.5 million, primarily related to the sale of excess vehicles utilized in field operations, most of which were obtained through finance leases.